 Every general knows a battle plan lasts until the first shots erupt.
 And as such, grit and experience of soldiers standing fast when faced with war’s horrors decides the day; who will be the victor, and who accepts defeat.
 Yet one other factor is in play.
 Improvise.
 Call it misfortune, opportunity, or just plain luck, be it good or bad.
 But as they say given lemons, make lemonade.
 For Colonel Howard, when a full basket of lemons dumped at his feet during the Battle of Cowpens, he turned what was a grievous mistake, destined to doom the American army to defeat, and turned it into a miraculous gift and total victory.
 It was the veteran officer who, in an instant after a sheet of led decimated the charging redcoats, saw what was needed to claim the day.
 The entire British invasion of the south was turned on its heels.
-It was the beginning of the end, manifested in the eventual march to Yorktown.
+For General Cornwallis’ army, it was the beginning of the end, manifested in the eventual march to Yorktown.
 In one moment, one order, Lt.
 Colonel Howard earned his place in history.

 Early Life